presscustomizr/nimble-builder/readme.txt

 = 1.1.0 : October 5th, 2018 =
 * This version includes major improvements.
 Many new modules and pre-designed sections are now available to create your pages.
 * New modules : heading, icon, button, Google map, Html content, quote, spacer, divider, contact form.
-* The user interface has been enhanced with a non intrusive top bar, including do/undo buttons, and global settings for the Nimble builder.
+* The user interface has been enhanced with a non intrusive top bar, including do/undo buttons, and global settings for Nimble builder.

 = 1.0.4 : June 14th, 2018 =
 * fixed : when margins and paddings are not defined ( number field emptied ), no related CSS properties should be printed.